MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-server/Import-SPWeb.md

 The type must be any one of the following:

--Append, which Adds new versions to the current file
+-Append, which adds new versions to the current file

 -Overwrite the file and all of its versions (delete then insert)